iomesh/docs/docs/cluster-operations/upgrade-cluster.md

 <!--Offline Upgrade-->
 1. Delete the default StorageClass.

-    IOMesh 1.0 has a different default StorageClass with updated parameters compared to the previous version.
+    IOMesh 1.0.0 has a different default StorageClass with updated parameters compared to the previous version.
 You just need to delete the old one and any PVC using it will not be impacted.

     ```shell
     kubectl delete sc iomesh-csi-driver
     ```

 2. Temporarily disable IOMesh Webhook to avoid upgrade failure.
-Once the upgrade is successful, it will be reinstalled automatically.
+Once the upgrade is successful, it will be automatically enabled again.

     ```shell
     kubectl delete Validatingwebhookconfigurations iomesh-validating-webhook-configuration
     ```
-3. Install the CRD of IOMesh 1.0.
+3. Install the CRD of IOMesh 1.0.0.

     ```shell
     kubectl apply -f https://iomesh.run/config/crd/iomesh.com_blockdevicemonitors.yaml